ntoane/WEATHER-FLOW/UserGuide.md

 * Installation instructions for Python and necessary libraries:

   * Same as seen in the Readme.md
-  * Please refer to FAQ's for any installation errors, as these may be frequently encountered types of errors that can be guided through.
+  * Please refer to FAQ's for any installation errors, as these may be frequently encountered errors that can be guided through with some tips and tricks.
-* Configuration steps for setting up the experimental platform
+* Configuration settings for setting up the experimental platform with the models

+  * *config.yaml* file contains all the configuration settings, whereby for the boolean setting the default values can be adjusted to be true or false depending on the model and experiment intended to be run.
+The other settings that have the default initial values such as the hidden layers etc. the default numbers can be altered too for future experiments.

 ## Data Preprocessing